 Best Sony lens for Milky Way photography

-- Sony FE 24mm F/1.4 GM: Even though it’s not as versatile, this is also a very good sony lens to photograph the Milky Way, especially for its brightness.
+- Sony FE 24mm F/1.4 GM: Even though it’s not as versatile, this is also a very good Sony lens to photograph the Milky Way, especially in terms of brightness.

 - Canon EF 14mm f/2.8L II USM: This is probably the best Canon lens for shooting the Milky Way.
 It’s wide and fast enough to capture sharp stars and the Milky Way in a few seconds.

-- Canon EF Wide-Angle 24mm f/1.4 II USM: It’s not the widest but the fastest canon prime lens to shoot the Milky Way and a very interesting option if you’re a Canon shooter.
+- Canon EF Wide-Angle 24mm f/1.4 II USM: It’s not the widest but it is the fastest Canon prime lens to shoot the Milky Way and a very good option if you’re a Canon shooter.